-You ask Claude Code / Cursor / Codex “add a library for X,” it confidently gives you a name, you npm install, and then notice the GitHub repo hasn’t shipped in three years, there are 200 open issues, and the last release was 2021.
-The AI isn’t lying — at its training cutoff the package was still alive, and it doesn’t reach out to the registry to check current status.
-This page shows how to stop the agent from recommending archaeological dependencies, and how to swap them out when it slips through.
+You ask Claude Code, Cursor, or Codex to “add a library for X,” it confidently gives you a name, you npm install, and then notice the GitHub repo hasn’t shipped in three years, there are 200 open issues, and the last release was 2021.
+The AI isn’t lying.
+At its training cutoff the package was still alive, and by default it doesn’t reach out to the registry to check current status, so it answers from memory.

 Common causes